-- 6.1 The Council is committed to the Nolan Perinciples of Setandards in Peublic Life, namely objectivity, openness, leadership, accountability, honesty, selflessness and integrity.
-High ethical standards should be adhered to and be demonstrated in all the Council's actions and decisions. - 6.2 The Council's commitment to the highest standard of governance is supported by a strong framework including the Constitution, Code of Corporate Governance, Member and Officer's Codes of Conduct and specific counter fraud policies e.g. Whistleblowing Policy7 and the Anti-

-Money Laundering Policy.
-The Annual Governance Statement includes reference to the measures taken to counter fraud and corruption.

-- 6.3 The Council expects elected members and all officers employees to lead by example in demonstrating support for anti-fraud and corruption measures by adhering to rules and regulations, and that all practices and operating procedures are beyond reproach. - 6.4 Within the County Council those charged with countering fraud and corruption have the appropriate authority to pursue their remit effectively.
-In order for the Council to effectively deal with allegations of fraud those charged with investigating matters must receive full support from all officers employees and members. - 6.5 It is the responsibility of Service Teams and Senior Accountable Officers management's responsibility to establish sound systems of internal controls in order to prevent and detect fraud, and designed to reduce the risk posed by fraud within service areas.
-The Authority has a zero tolerance to acts of fraud and corruption. - 6.6 The Accounts and Audit (Wales) Regulations require every local authority to maintain adequate and effective Internal AuditService. - 6.7 One of the roles of Internal Audit is to promote anti-fraud and corruption, best practice and to ensure management has effective systems in place to detect and prevent corrupt practices.
+- 6.1 The Council is committed to the Nolan Principles of Standards in Public Life, namely objectivity, openness, leadership, accountability, honesty, selflessness and integrity.
+High ethical standards should be adhered to and be demonstrated in all the Council's actions and decisions. - 6.2 The Council's commitment to the highest standard of governance is supported by a strong framework including the Constitution, Code of Corporate Governance, Member and Officer's Codes of Conduct and specific counter fraud policies e.g. Whistleblowing Policy and the Anti-Money Laundering Policy.
+The Annual Governance Statement includes reference to the measures taken to counter fraud and corruption. - 6.3 The Council expects elected members and all employees to lead by example in demonstrating support for anti-fraud and corruption measures by adhering to rules and regulations, and that all practices and operating procedures are beyond reproach. - 6.4 Within the Council those charged with countering fraud and corruption have the appropriate authority to pursue their remit effectively.
+In order for the Council to effectively deal with allegations of fraud those charged with investigating matters must receive full support from all employees and members. - 6.5 It is the responsibility of Service Teams and Senior Accountable Officers to establish sound systems of internal controls in order to prevent and detect fraud, and reduce the risk posed by fraud within service areas.
+The Authority has a zero tolerance to acts of fraud and corruption.

+- The Accounts and Audit (Wales) Regulations require every local authority to maintain adequate and effective Internal Audit Service. - One of the roles of Internal Audit is to promote anti-fraud and corruption best practice and to ensure management has effective systems in place to detect and prevent corrupt practices.
 The Internal Audit team are properly trained to gain the appropriate knowledge and skills in respect of fraud awareness, prevention, detection and investigation.
-In Flintshire a clear mandate has been provided to Internal Audit to investigate potential fraud and irregularities and this is specified in the Audit Charter and the Financial Procedure Rules (4.3). - 6.8 Where appropriate, t+he Council will co-operate with other local authorities and public sector bodies in the prevention, detection and investigation of fraud and corruption e.g. participation in the National Fraud Initiative and liaison with the Police.
+In Flintshire a clear mandate has been provided to Internal Audit to investigate potential fraud and irregularities and this is specified in the Audit Charter and the Financial Procedure Rules (4.3). - 6.8 Where appropriate, the Council will co-operate with other local authorities and public sector bodies in the prevention, detection and investigation of fraud and corruption e.g. participation in the National Fraud Initiative and liaison with the Police.